 For more information about special measures in the EO Act, see VEOHRC’s website.

 VCAT can grant temporary exemptions from the EO Act (s 89) to permit conduct that would otherwise be unlawful.
 A person or organisation may apply for an exemption in relation to specific conduct.
 If granted, the conduct relevant to the exemption is not unlawful for the period specified by VCAT.

 VCAT must take into account the following factors when determining whether to grant, renew or revoke an exemption (s 90):

 • whether the proposed measure is unnecessary (e.g. because it is a special measure, because an exception applies, or because an exemption already applies);

-• whether the proposed exemption is a reasonable limitation on the equality right in section 8 of the Charter of Human Rights and Responsibilities Act 2006 (Vic); and
+• whether the proposed exemption is a reasonable limitation on the right to equality (s 8 Charter of Human Rights and Responsibilities Act 2006 (Vic)); and

 • all relevant circumstances of the case.

 The maximum period for which an exemption can be granted or renewed is five years.